ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_base_2.11.rst

 =======

 * inventory plugins - ``CachePluginAdjudicator.flush()`` now calls the underlying cache plugin's ``flush()`` instead of only deleting keys that it knows about.
 Inventory plugins should use ``delete()`` to remove any specific keys.
 As a user, this means that when an inventory plugin calls its ``clear_cache()`` method, facts could also be flushed from the cache.
 To work around this, users can configure inventory plugins to use a cache backend that is independent of the facts cache.
+* callback plugins - ``meta`` task execution is now sent to ``v2_playbook_on_task_start`` like any other task.
+By default, only explicit meta tasks are sent there.
+Callback plugins can opt-in to receiving internal, implicitly created tasks to act on those as well, as noted in the plugin development documentation.

 Porting custom scripts
 ======================